John Cremona: Public service

 Beginning with the Constitution of 1959, Malta was granted greater home rule prior to independence through the creation of local legislative bodies.
 Cremona was a member of the Executive Council (1959–1962) and the Consultative Council (1962–1964).

-He was one of the original drafters of the 1964 Constitution of Malta, and represented the Maltese government at the Malta Independence Conference in London in 1963.
+He was the original drafter of the 1964 Constitution of Malta, and represented the Maltese government at the Malta Independence Conference in London in 1963.

 After independence, Cremona advocated for the establishment of a native honours system, as Maltese citizens only had access to awards from the British Crown.
 He became the chair of the selection committee for the National Medal of Merit in 1967, which would be awarded through the Confederation of Voluntary Civic Committees.
 The first awards were conferred on 21 September 1968.
 Malta's Independence Day.
 Cremona later aided the government in establishing the Xirka Ġieħ ir-Repubblika.

 In 1986, he became the chairman of the United Nations Committee on the Elimination of Racial Discrimination (CERD).